Jeep-Beach/chat-jeept-gmail-extension/extension/README.md

 ### Generating Drafts

 1. Open Gmail and start composing a reply to an email
-2. The "ChatJeePeeTee" button will appear in the bottom-right corner
+2. The "ChatJeePT" button will appear in the bottom-right corner
 3. Click the button to generate a draft reply
 4. The draft will be inserted into your compose box
 5. Review, edit, and send as normal